SASAA Non-Profit Corporate Bylaws

 ARTICLE IV: BOARD OF DIRECTORS & OFFICERS

-SASAA shall have a Board of no less than 7 and no more than 13 voting Directors.
-The initial Board shall have 11 voting Directors.
-The Board may increase or decrease the number of Directors serving on the Board.
+SASAA shall have a Board of Directors of no less than 5 and no more than 9 voting Board of Directors members.
+The Board of Directors may increase or decrease the number of Board of Directors members serving.

 Unless otherwise set forth herein, all corporate and organizational powers of the Corporation shall be exercised by or under the authority and direction of the Board except as otherwise provided by law.